vujadeyoon/DL-UbuntuMATE-Installation/README.md

 ## 11. How to install and use pip, pip3 and virtualenv <a name="pip_virtualenv"></a>
-A. Check the pip (pip3) and virtualenv usages with reference to the websites,
+A. Check the pip, pip3 and virtualenv usages with reference to the websites,
 <a href="https://pip.pypa.io/en/stable/" title="Pip3">
 pip3
 </a>